EmiliodDev/SpaceBlitz/README.md

 ## Usage Rights

-**Space Blitz** is a **non-commercial** project created solely for the purpose of the scholarship competition.
+**Space Blitz** is a **non-commercial** project created solely for the scholarship competition.
 The game is not intended for sale or commercial distribution.
 All assets and sound effects used in the game are sourced from third parties and are credited appropriately.
 If you are the creator of any asset or sound effect used in this project and have concerns, please contact me so we can address any issues.

 [Soundtrack](https://dos88.itch.io/dos-88-music-library)